JoniTanh/Angular-Weather-App/README.md

 ## Weather App with Angular, C# (ASP.NET Core), Tailwind CSS, and SQLite

-The development of the application is in progress, with the front-end currently undergoing significant development.
-The README file is being updated to provide more comprehensive information and will be further refined based on ongoing testing and feedback. :)
+The Weather App is a versatile tool that provides detailed weather forecasts and historical weather conditions.
+Users can add and manage different cities, assigning each a unique information text and storing their weather data by date.
+The app enables the recording of temperature (°C), rainfall (mm), and wind speed (m/s), as well as the editing or deletion of these data as needed.

-## About
+### About

-This application serves as a personal weather data management tool, designed to enable users to store, update, and delete weather statistics for cities, towns, or specific locations of their choice.
-The primary purpose is to provide a personalized experience where users can maintain a record of weather patterns and changes as per their individual requirements or interests.
+This application serves as a comprehensive weather data management tool.
+It integrates with the Chart.js library for visualizations, helping users understand weather trends over time.
+Additionally, it includes integration with the OpenWeather API for real-time weather information from any location.

 ### Functionality

 Users have the ability to:

-- `Record Weather Data:` Manually input weather data for different locations.
+- `Record Weather Data:` Manually input weather data for different locations including temperature, rainfall, and wind speed.
-- `Edit Entries:` Update previously entered data to ensure accuracy.
+- `Edit and Delete Entries:` Update or remove previously entered data as required.
-- `Delete Records:` Remove data that is no longer needed or relevant.
+- `Visualize Data:` Utilize Chart.js for graphical representation of weather trends.
-- `View Statistics:` Access a variety of statistics generated from the input data.
+- `Fetch Real-Time Data:` Seamlessly integrate with OpenWeather API for current weather conditions and forecasts.

-- `Analyze Patterns:` Make use of graphical and tabulated representations to analyze weather trends over time.
+### API Interaction

 You can use tools like Postman to test the API endpoints.
 For instance, to fetch all cities, you can use the following GET request: